 We have presented and validated the updated version of the p-TOMCAT CTM using the Fast-JX photolysis code.
 First, a one-dimensional offline test showed that Fast-JX is capable of capturing the above and in-cloud enhancement of photolysis rates as well as the enhancements caused by internal reflections between overlying cloud layers.
-The code was then validated offline against observations and was shown to capture the variability in photolysis rates much better than the standard two-stream code, both for the surface and for higher altitudes.
+The code was then validated offline against observations and was shown to capture the variability in photolysis rates much better than the standard scheme used in p-TOMCAT, whose 2-dimensional structure and seasonally varying cloud representation, make it out-of-date with current model developments.
+The improvements are evident both for the surface and for higher altitudes.

-By studying the PDFs and coefficients of variation of $J(NO_2)$, $J(O^1D)$, OH and ozone as calculated in the old and the new CTM version, it is clear that Fast-JX is effective in making the model more capable of capturing values with a broader range, both when examining its performance in time and in space.
-The seasonally averaged cloudiness used in the two-stream scheme is not the only factor reducing the output range of the previous scheme, but other factors like the zonal mean nature (2D-Model) of the old code may be equally or more important.
-The general performance of p-TOMCAT against tracer measurements (ozone,CO) is good, with some strong improvements in the way that the CTM captures the levels and the seasonal cycles of tracers when using Fast-JX and six-hourly cloud data (correlation coefficients mostly between 0.50 and 0.95).
+By studying the PDFs and coefficients of variation of $J(NO_2)$, $J(O^1D)$, OH and ozone as calculated in the standard and the new CTM version, it is clear that Fast-JX is effective in making the model more capable of capturing values with a broader range, both when examining its performance in time and in space.
+The seasonally averaged cloudiness used in the standard scheme is not the only factor reducing its output range, but other factors like the zonal mean nature (2D-Model) of the standard code may be equally or more important.

+The general performance of p-TOMCAT against tracer measurements (ozone, CO) is good, with some strong improvements in the way that the CTM captures the levels and the seasonal cycles of tracers when using Fast-JX and sixhourly cloud data (correlation coefficients mostly between 0.50 and 0.95).
 CO concentrations remain underestimated in the new model version but this is mainly attributed to too low surface emissions, as is the case with many present-day CTMs.
 We expect improvements when using more realistic emissions and when including aerosols (especially black carbon) in the radiative transfer calculations, which attenuate radiation and thus reduce surface OH and CO removal rates.

-Finally, the way that clouds and different cloud handling treatments affect global concentrations of species in the model is generally in good agreement with Liu et al. (2006): clouds have a modest global mean effect, less than $\pm 3\%$ for all species examined.
+Finally, the way that clouds and different cloud handling treatments affect global mean photolysis rates and species abundances in the model is generally in good agreement with Liu et al. (2006a): clouds have a modest global mean effect, less than $\pm 3\%$ for all species examined.

-The detailed effect of clouds and other factors affecting photolysis rates on global and regional ozone budgets will be the focus of a future study using the model version validated here.
+The detailed effect of clouds and other factors affecting photolysis rates on global and regional ozone budgets will be the focus of a future study using the model version evaluated here.

 Acknowledgements.
-The lead author wishses to thank NERC (UK) and IKY (Greece) for funding.
-This study was also funded by NCAS (UK).
+The lead author wishes to thank NERC (UK) and IKY (Greece) for funding.
 Also, the authors thank Paul Berrisford for providing the ECMWF data and Christoph Gerbig for providing the ACSOE data.
-1, 345-379, 2008